-Environmental protection measures in the Joint Plan include goals and policies to protect plants, animals, fish, and marine life.
+Environmental protection measures in the Joint Plan include goals and policies to protect plants, animals, fish, marine life and air quality.

-Goal 8 and Policies 8.1-8.5 help ensure protection of the environment, by ensuring that development proposals are required to adhere to adopted code such as the Critical Areas Ordinance, Shoreline
+Chapter 4 of the joint plan, 'Natural Environment' with its eleven goals and accompanying policies, help ensure protection of the environment by ensuring that development proposals are required to adhere to adopted code such as the Critical Areas Ordinance, Shoreline Master Program, flood control policies.

-Master Program, flood control policies, and Tumwater Protection of Trees and Vegetation ordinance if adopted by Thurston County.

 Future uses and activities must comply with applicable development regulations.
 Specific future development proposals will be reviewed under SEPA as they are submitted.